 Why so many highlighters?
 Some refuse to ghost in my Hobonichi Cousin / Jibun Techo bullet journal (dubbed HoJu BuJo 😎); others bleed, ghost, and just act da fool 😡.
 Some emphasize handwritten notations as desired; others are so dark they hide the writing.
 There IS a method to the madness!

-Every pen/pencil has a home, each within arms reach of the other.
+Every pen/pencil has a home, each within arm’s reach.
 When a fountain pen runs out of ink, my bottled inks are close as are towels used during the ink refill process (top drawer/ rolling cart).
 Journals, of varied sizes, hues, and type (dotted, dotted lined, graph/grid (lined at 3.x mm, 6mm, or 7mm) rest behind me, lining a bookcase.
 Bonus: no more “oops” buys, sparked by mistaken Rats, I’m out! declarations, e.g. refills for a certain pen, found on the 31st day after ordering.

-I took the time to sit, stare and study the entire desk area, “watching” myself move back and forth on a typical day.
+I took the time to sit, stare and study the entire desk area, mentally “watching” myself move back and forth on a typical day.
 That formed the basis of what should go where.
 I ate a weekend pulling it all together.
-My darlin’ grandmother’s admonition proved correct, yet again: “Baby, in this life you either pay on the front end, once, or pay on the continuum on the back end; but, you WILL pay.”
-In this instance, I spent a finite period of time imagining, plotting, planning, and executing.
-Therefore, I won’t pay on the continuum through countless coerced where-the-#%^# is the thing episodes, losing time seeking rather than achieving.
+My darlin’ grandmother’s admonition proved correct, yet again: “Baby, in this life you either pay on the front end, once, or pay on the continuum on the back end; but, you WILL pay.“ In this instance, I spent a finite period of time imagining, plotting, planning, and executing.
+Therefore, I won’t pay on the continuum through countless coerced where’s-Waldo episodes, losing time seeking rather than accomplishing.

 Wait!
 There’s More 😏